Evaluating the Clinical Realism of Synthetic Chest X-Rays Generated Using Progressively Growing GANs: Results Analysis

 \subsection{Image Quality}

 The generated images, as seen in figure~\ref{fig:collage}, appear to broadly reflect the NIH source images with global features varying similarly across both sets.
 Sex, posture, exposure, and positioning (AP vs PA) are all represented within the generates.
 The images accurately reflect the standard anatomical features found in CXRs with realistic alterations in perspective seen with changes in patient posture or positioning of the x-ray detector.
 Soft tissues such as the heart, liver, and stomach are faithfully reproduced with normal variability in their relative positioning.
 Bony structures are correctly placed but suffer from inconsistent profiles, with the ribs in particular tending to reveal a degree of undulation.
 Closer inspection often reveals slight curves or alterations in calibre that are seldom explained by the perspective of the image.
 Beyond the x-ray itself, the model has learnt to include various markup elements included in the reference images.
-Most images have a symbol or tag demonstrating the left side of the image, in addition, text such as 'PORTABLE' and 'AP' are included on numerous images.
-Some images are correctly labelled, however numerous images do not match the text included, with some having multiple copies of each label.
-A white arrow typically used to demonstrate locations of interest on a study has also been reproduced and is often in similar positions to the reference images.
-Some reproductions include elements such as white borders, poor exposure or image cropping, all of which are features present in the source dataset and reproduced by the PGGAN.
+Most images have a symbol or tag demonstrating the left side of the image, in addition, projection descriptors such as `PORTABLE' and `AP' are included on numerous images.
+Images are typically sided correctly and tend to have visual projections similar to included labels, although at times this is difficult to confirm.
+Some images do not match the included text, with some having multiple copies of a particular label.
+A white arrow typically used to demonstrate that a patient was upright for portable scan has also been reproduced, tends to co-occur with text denoting the scan type as portable and is often in similar positions to the reference images.
+Elements such as white borders, poor exposure, cropping, or rotation are all present in the source dataset and reproduced in some samples by the PGGAN model.